Nottingham Corporation Tramways: 1904 – Maximum speed increases to 12 m.p.h.

 In May, the conductors' maximum wage was increased from 5¾d. to 6d. an hour.

 At the June council meeting the question of operating along Forest Road was again raised, and this time it was finally rejected.

 More peak-hour cars were put on between the Market Place and Hyson Green, together with other short workings.
 One councillor suggested that a clock be installed at Trent Bridge, to put an end to the present haphazard arrangement of guessing the time, and thus secure more regular running.
 The motion was adopted.

 A proposal was accepted that the Basford terminus should be moved from its present position at Church Street to Lincoln Street, put into operation in February 1906.

 Another motion carried at the meeting was for trams to have full topcovers instead of the Bellamy type.
 Car 8 was the first car to be so treated and all the Bellamy-type roofed cars were fully topcovered by 1908.

 In July, agreement was reached for children under three years of age to be carried free of charge, while from three until their tenth birthday they would be carried at half the adult fare where this exceeded 1d.

-A proposal was made to apply for parliamentary powers to construct a line along Canton Road, but as a similar scheme had been included in the Nottinghamshire and Derbyshire Tramways Company Bill, this was amended to a proposal to construct connecting lines comprising a single line along Handel Street and curves into Canton Road from Bath Street.
+A proposal was made to apply to Parliament for legal powers to construct a line along Canton Road, but as a similar scheme had been included in the Nottinghamshire and Derbyshire Tramways Company Bill, this was amended to a proposal to construct connecting lines comprising a single line along Handel Street and curves into Canton Road from Bath Street.

 Powers were also sought at this time for the operation of motorbuses, and, in November, the Brush Traction Electric Engineering Company of Loughborough was approached to see if it were willing to operate two of its motorbuses in Nottingham for a trial period of three months.
 This it declined to do.

 In November, Hucknall Urban District Council suggested the construction of lines from Hucknall to link with the Nottingham lines at Bulwell, but nothing further was heard of the proposal.